Video games are easily one of the most global experiences available today.

 3. Adapt to Cultural Expectations

 But to effectively expand your audience, and open up new revenue streams, your content must resonate with users.
-Localizing your game adapts that experience to the cultural expectations and norms for that new audience.
+Localizing your game adapts that experience to the cultural expectations and norms for the global audience.

 Localization enables your brand to adapt your game to these cultural expectations and standards to resonate and captivate players.